allebb/ravish/README.md

 Ravish
 ======

+** Please note: I no longer maintain this library, I recommend that you you use [Guzzle](http://guzzlephp.org/) instead!**

-Ravish is a composer/PSR-0 compatible basic HTTP Client for PHP.
+Ravish is a basic HTTP Client library for PHP.

-Ravish is written and maintained by Bobby Allen, licensed under the MIT license.
+Ravish is written and maintained by [Bobby Allen](http://bobbyallen.me), licensed under the MIT license.

 License
 -------